MikeYan01/List-memories/README.md

 - Photo thumbnail previews in list views

 ### ⭐ Rating System
-- Rate your experiences from 1-5 stars
+- Rate your experiences from 1-10 points (1-5 stars)
 - Visual star rating picker
-- Filter entries by rating (All, 4+, Unrated)

 ### 🔍 Smart Search & Filtering
 - Search across all entries by name, location, or notes
-- Filter by status (Travel: Planned/Completed, Recreation: By Type)
 - Real-time search results
+- Custom tags filter

 ### 📊 Data Management
 - Export all data as JSON for backup